zorael/kameloso/README.md

 * Be sure to set the server `address` under `[IRCServer]` to `irc.chat.twitch.tv`.
 * Add your channel to `homeChannels`.
 Channel names are account names (which are always lowercase) with a `#` in front, so the Twitch user `Streamer123` would have the channel `#streamer123`.
 * Optionally add the name of an account to `admins` to give them global low-level control of the bot.
 Owners of channels (broadcasters) automatically have high privileges in the scope of their own channels, so it's not strictly needed.
-* You can ignore `nickname`, `user`, `realName`, `account`, `password`; they're not applicable to Twitch.
+* You can ignore `nickname`, `user`, `realName`, `account`, `password`; they're not applicable on Twitch.
 * Peruse the file for other settings if you want, you can always get back to it with `--gedit`.

-The second command starts the process of requesting a new API key from Twitch; see the [section above](#twitch) for details.
+The second command starts the process of requesting a new API key from Twitch; see the ["long story" section below](#long-story) for details.
 Note that it will request a key for **the user you are currently logged in as** in your browser.
 If you want a key for a different bot user instead, open up a private/incognito window, log in normally to Twitch **with the bot account** there, and copy/paste [this link](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true) to that browser window instead.
 (Then follow the terminal instructions again.)

 The third command finally launches the program normally and connects to the server.
-Provided you successfully managed to get an API key and there were no errors, the bot should now be in your channel.
+Provided you successfully managed to get an API key and there were no errors, the bot should now enter your channel.
 Say something in chat in your browser and it should show in your terminal.
 If there were errors or snags, [*please* report them](https://github.com/zorael/kameloso/issues/new).

 > If you don't like the terminal colouring, `--monochrome` disables them.